 In this credential you can examine which strategies are most effective in encouraging people to adopt sustainable practices.
 You'll also look at ways of enhancing trust in online retail in an era of fake sites, cookies, paid reviews and data breaches.

 To be successful in this credential, it would be beneficial to have:

 - a degree in any discipline or several years' experience of working in a related profession.

-Successful completion of this credential earns a digital badge that is instantly shareable to your social networks (including LinkedIn) which showcases your skill mastery in Promoting Ethical Sustainable Consumption and Psychology of Online Shopping.
+Once you successfully complete and pass the final assessment, you'll earn a digital badge that is instantly shareable to your social networks (including LinkedIn) which showcases your new skills and knowledge mastery.

 This credential provides foundation knowledge in a discipline and doesn't require previous knowledge.

 You will also earn 5 credit points which are in line with Australian Qualification Framework Level 8 criteria, ensuring comprehensive theoretical and/or technical knowledge of the credential.